TheMegafuji/MegaAethric/README.md

 ## In PC:
 Open assets/bundle.html in a browser of your choice or download the latest apk from the releases.
 Please note that its recommended to mock User-Agent in order to be more undetectable.

+Get a random User-Agent from [here](https://user-agents.net/devices/mobiles)

+You can do a custom shortcut using the suggested following arguments in chrome based browser:
+`--app="PATH_TO_BUNDLE_HTML"` - This will make the browser start in APP mode, basically make the application without top bar, change to the bundle.html path
+`--window-size=W,H` - Custom window size (note this doesnt affect logged dimensions to the game server), change W and H to desired.
+`--profile-directory="Profile X"` - Automatically starts in a custom Profile, its great for running multiple accounts, change X to desired Profile (use chrome://version/ to check your current one)
+`--user-agent="USER_AGENT` - Use custom a User-Agent, making all requests appear as mobile device

 ## In Android:
 You can download the latest APK available in the [release section](https://github.com/TheMegafuji/MegaAethric/releases/)